Xiaoyue Zhang

 Job market paper

 This paper quantifies the impact of input distortions on the labor and capital shares in the aggregate revenue of Chinese industry with heterogeneous productivity, technology, and demand elasticities.
 The input distortions include anything that prevents firms from using production factors at their market prices or from freely adjusting the usage.
-Using parameters estimated from firm-level data, we find that removing the input distortions in Chinese industry would raise the industrial labor share by 20 percentage points, and lower the capital share by 1 percentage point.
+Using parameters estimated from firm-level data, we find that removing the input distortions in Chinese industry would raise the industrial labor share by 20 percentage points, and lower the industrial capital share by 1 percentage point.
 This implies that improving allocation efficiency through removing input distortions can create socioeconomic shocks such as a massive inflow of labor to industry.
-The distributional impact of input distortions also suggests that removing the input distortions may not always be beneficial for the Chinese growth perspective.
+The distributional impact of input distortions also suggests that improving the allocation efficiency of inputs may not always be the solution to close the gap between developing and developed countries.

-The paper is coming soon and the slides are available here.
+The paper is available here and the slides are here.

 Joint work with Junjie Xia